James-Byrne/byrnecodes/_posts/2019-06-05-types-in-ember.md

 // Type string is not assignable to type string[]
 ```

-This is a big win for maintainability, it allows us to be really sure what to expect from functions we have written and more importantly ones which we did not.
-You could argue it added a lot of boiler plate (which is not inherently bad to begin with) but it made our implementation clearer and allowed us to eliminate a set of bugs that are very hard to test for.
+This is a big win for maintainability because we know exactly what to expect from functions we have written and more importantly ones we didn't.

-> Notice as well how clear the implementation is, just by reading the names and the types we can tell immediately _what_ is being done within the function

 ### Documentation